Two Ministries of the Holy Spirit:

 He then asks, "Does it mean [filled] with the Spirit or by the Spirit?" and concludes, "The case can mean either or both."
 He then proceeds to answer our question: "The Spirit is the Agent who fills us with Himself."5

 The literal meaning of be filled with the Spirit is "keep on being filled with the Spirit."
-The tense in the Greek "emphasizes continuous and repeated action."6 This, in turn, means that the believer must continually and repeatedly exercise his will to do those things that the Lord requires of him both inwardly and outwardly.
+The tense in the Greek "emphasizes continuous and repeated action."6 As we saw above concerning Romans 2, this means that the believer must continually and repeatedly exercise his will to do those things that the Lord requires of him both inwardly and outwardly.
 He must respond positively as the Lord shows him attitudes, viewpoints and activities he is to drop, new areas of sanctification he is walk in, and new ministerial challenges he is to meet.
 In so responding, his capacity for filling expands as new areas of his life open up for the Lord, and the Spirit fills Him afresh to the level of his increased capacity.
 Inversely, if a believer slacks in his dedication or otherwise gives in to sin, he will become less than full of the Spirit; but if he repents, fullness will be restored.
+If he becomes totally rebellious against the things of God, it is conceivable that he will completely lose his filling, though not his salvation or Spirit baptism.
+(See the author's study, Eternal Security).
+He will be like the prodigal son of Luke 15:11-32: totally rebellious, but a son, nevertheless.

 Scripture provides three terse exhortations, two negative and one positive, which, if followed, enable the believer to continually be filled with the